wildonion/gem/core/stripewh/README.md

 step 1. deploy the docker container of `stripewh` server

-step 2. setup DNS record for `https://api.panel.stripewh.conse.app` in DNS panel
+step 2. setup DNS record for `https://api.panel.stripewh.conse.app` in DNS panel to points where the xbot code is hosted

 step 3. configure nginx reverse proxy for above subdomain to point to the docker container on the VPS